Get News & Updates Directly To Your Inbox

 Like colds, flu is contagious and is caused by a virus.
 Unlike colds, you can get a vaccination to help protect yourself and others from flu.

 The CDC says most people who are six months or older should get a yearly flu shot.
 It takes about two weeks after vaccination for the shot to protect against flu virus infection.
 So don’t wait until peak flu season to get your shot.
 Get it as soon as it is available.
-Your health plan may cover a flu shot at no cost to you when you go to your primary care doctor or use an in-network provider or pharmacy.
+Your health plan may cover a flu shot at no cost* to you when you go to your primary care doctor or use an in-network provider.

 To stay healthy, protect yourself from germs of all kinds: